 ABSTRACT

 The present investigation was carried out for wheat (Triticum aestivum) in the laboratory department of Seed Science and Technology, Institute of Agricultural Sciences, Bundelkhand University Jhansi (U.P.).
-The twent wheat germplasm/varieties from Completely Randomized Design (CRD) with three replications during 2024-25.
+The twenty wheat germplasm/varieties from Completely Randomized Design (CRD) with three replications during 2024-25.
 The magnitude of genotypic and phenotypic coefficient of variation were detected for vigour index-I, shoot length (cm), seed width (mm), root length (cm), seedling length (cm) indicating there by substantial scope for improvement in seed quality and subsequent selection and high estimate of heritability with high genetic advance in percent of mean were detected for seed width (mm), shoot length (cm), root length(cm), seedling length(cm), 1000-seed weight(g), seed length (mm), speed of germination, seedling dry weight(mg).
-The lowest and highest mean performance for vigour index-I detected in WH-1402 (2349.60) and JK-7254 (1540), respectively.
+The lowest and highest mean performance for vigour index-I were detected in WH-1402 (2349.60) and JK-7254 (1540), respectively.
 The general mean for this character was found 2106.44. the highest and lowest mean performance of vigour index-II observed for PBW-502 (14378) and JK-7254 (10824) general mean performance was observed 12631.55.
-The above results apparent that some information considered here will use in future for improving wheat genotypes/varieties and developing new varieties.
+The above results show that some information will be used in the future for improving wheat genotypes/varieties and developing new varieties.

-Keywords: Wheat, Heritability, Germination and Vigour index.
+Keywords: Wheat, Heritability, variability, Germination and Vigour index.

 INTRODUCTION

-Wheat, belonging to the family of Gramineae (Poaceae) and the Triticum, genus is that world’s most prominent cereal crop.
-The bulk of the cultivated wheat varieties belong to 3 main species of the monocotyledon genus.
-These are the hexaploidy- T. aestivum L. (bread wheat), the tetraploid- T. durum desi and therefore the diploid- T. dicoccum and T. monococcum, common wheat Triticum aestivum L. wheat is most lively species which covers 90 per cent of the land.
-Second popular wheat existence triticum durum which protections about 9 per cent of the total area while T. dicoccum and T. monococcum wheat cover however one per cent of the full area (Prasad et al. 2020).
+Wheat, belonging to the family of Gramineae (Poaceae) and the Triticum, genus is the world’s most prominent cereal crop.
+The bulk of the cultivated wheat varieties belong to 3 main species of the monocotyledons: the hexaploidy- T. aestivum L. (bread wheat), the tetraploid- T. durum desi and the diploid- T. dicoccum and T. monococcum, common wheat Triticum aestivum L. wheat is the most lively species which covers 90 per cent of the land.
+The Second most popular wheat is Triticum durum which covers about 9 per cent of the total area while T. dicoccum and T. monococcum wheat, the minor species, cover however one per cent of the full area (Prasad et al. 2020).

 Constant increase in agriculture production and productivity essentially requires continuous expansion of recent and improved types of crops and efficient scheme of production and offer of seed to formers.
 Seed quality within the sum of these qualities which differentiate the seed from the grain.
 The important seed quality attributes are: genetic purity, physical purity, germination, moisture, wellbeing and vigour.
-In additionally to above quality seed should be of unchanging size and will own good.
+In addition quality seed should be of unchanging size and will own good.
 Germination capacity of superiority seed portion should be high for gaining the specified crop supernumerary this sector.
 Using seed of low germination will diminish the sphere establishment or stand and thus the yields will be dropped.
 Seed germination is rested low with a range of things which are compulsory to the seed during its formation, maturing, ripening, like infection with the paste and pathogen.

 Using seeds of low vigour will reduce the sphere establishment or stand and thus the yields are lowered.
-An estimated five out of a hundred crop loss occurs every year due to low seed vigour.
+An estimated five out of one hundred crop loss occurs every year due to low seed vigour.
 The fullest genetic possible of an improved variety and hence, forth the benefit is grasped only if highly vigorous seed is employed for sowing.
 Link wise seed vigour is incorporated in an exceeding high yielding variety, the low seed germ powerlessness problem in tropical area are greatly minimized.
 The performance potential of a seed lot with esteem to field establishment is extremely much dependent to the capacity of the seed to germinate and establish underneath suboptimal field conditions.
 The recital potential (hidden stamina) of the seeds makes it suited to perform well upon sowing.

 MATERIALS AND METHODS